 - 2 lbs fresh green beans trimmed

 - 2 1/2 – 3-1/2 cups chicken broth

 - Optional 1 teaspoon Cajun seasoning (please see notes)

 - 2 tablespoons butter

-- In a large saucepan over medium heat, cook bacon until almost completely brown.
-Add onion and cook for additional 5 minutes.
+- In a large pot or Dutch oven over medium heat, cook the bacon until almost completely browned.
+Add the onion and cook for an additional 5 minutes.
 Turn heat to low and add garlic; cook for 30 seconds.
-Remove the bacon/onion mixture to a bowl.
+Remove the bacon/onion mixture to a bowl using a slotted spoon.
+Reserve the bacon grease.
 Do not wash the saucepan.

-- Add green beans and enough chicken broth to cover the green beans.
-Add Cajun seasoning.
+- Add the green beans and enough chicken broth to cover the green beans.
+Add the Cajun seasoning.